sib-swiss/containers-snakemake-training/docs/course_material/day2/5_reproducibility_snakemake.md

 ??? tip
     While the goal of this rule is quite easy to grasp, setting it up requires using several advanced notions of Snakemake, so here is a little outline of the steps you should take:

-    1. Build the basic structure of your rule: name, output, log, benchmark
-        * Memory should be set at 500 MB
-        * Threads should be set at 1
-        * Don't focus on the inputs for now
     1. Think about the directive you want to use to run the script
         * Looking at the script length with `wc -l <path/to/script>` could help you decide
     1. Think about the location/path of the script
     1. Check the beginning of the script to see if you need any special Python packages.
 You can do that with `head <path/to/script>`.
 If you see lines containing `import <package_name>`, it means that the script is using external Python packages
         * If the script is using external packages, think on how can you provide them
-    1. Finally, identify the inputs your rule needs
-        * Think on how you can easily list and provide the inputs.
-Does it remind you of something you saw in the course?

 Now, let's solve these problems one by one!

-#### Building the rule structure

-You have done that a few times already, so it should not be too difficult.

-**Exercise:** Set the output, log, benchmark, resources and thread values.

-??? success "Answer"
-    ```python
-    rule count_table:
-        '''
-        This rule merges all the gene count tables of an assembly into one table.
-        '''
-        input:
-            ?
-        output:
-            count_table = 'results/total_count_table.tsv'
-        log:
-            'logs/total_count_table.log'
-        benchmark:
-            'benchmarks/total_count_table.txt'
-        resources:
-            mem_mb = 500
-        threads: 1
-        ?:
-            ?
-    ```

-    Note that we do not need to use `wildcards` in the output name: only one file will be created, and its name will not change depending on the sample name, because we use **all** the samples to create it.

 #### Getting the Python script and running it